 I found a bug in one of your Example Apps.
 If I submit an issue, when can I expect for it to be fixed?

 We do our best to maintain each of our Example Apps, however cannot guarantee a specific timeframe within which the issue will be resolved.

 If it’s something for which you already have a fix, in addition to opening an issue, we welcome you to also submit a pull request and contribute directly to the GitHub repository itself.
 We’d love to see our repositories represent collaboration with our developer community!

 Do I need an ArcGIS for Developers account to build and run an unpublished Example App?

 The need for a free ArcGIS for Developers account can vary by Example App depending on the features which it leverages.
 (For example, apps leveraging OAuth authentication to grant access to portal or organization content must use a client id and an ArcGIS for Developers account is required to create this.)
 To keep things simple, this is explicitly indicated in the README file of each app's GitHub repository.

 In order to publish an Example App as your own (which removes the 'For Developer Use Only' watermark) and allow others to use it, this will separately require you to have an ArcGIS Developers subscription and licensed access to the appropriate SDK.
 There are basic options of each that exist free of any cost.
 For more on that, see Developer Pricing and ArcGIS Runtime SDK Licensing.

 I have a suggestion for a particular feature or app I’d like to see.
 Is there a place for me to share that feedback?

-If the suggestion is a general one or revolves around the idea of a future Example App, feel free to open a discussion on our GeoNet group page.
+If your suggestion is a general one or revolves around the idea of a future Example App, feel free to open a discussion on the relevant developer community group pages.
 A discussion is a great way to raise attention to the idea.